SnorlaxYum/Simputer/contents/Posts/20210923-vue-tool-reading.md

 1. sometimes caching necessary for getting the required values, (ex. `_globalThis`, `cacheStringFunction`)
 2. though we have things declared in the default js, it's nice to store them into shortcut variables for our own convenience
 3. `Object.is` is an excellent alternative to `===`, with the additional condition judging if the given 0s have the same sign
+4. I guess this tool can be really utilized when I need something like type assertion, camleization in my application